ComplexSecurity/knowledge-base/docs/programming/hsc.md

-In [[PHP]], the htmlspecialchars function is used to convert special characters to their corresponding [[HTML]] entities.
-This function is particularly important in web development for preventing [[Cross-Site Scripting]] (XSS) attacks by escaping characters that could otherwise be interpreted and executed as HTML or [[JavaScript]].
+In [PHP](../programming/php.md), the htmlspecialchars function is used to convert special characters to their corresponding [HTML](../web/html.md) entities.
+This function is particularly important in web development for preventing [Cross-Site Scripting (XSS)](../web/xss.md) attacks by escaping characters that could otherwise be interpreted and executed as HTML or [JavaScript](../programming/js.md).

 htmlspecialchars specifically targets characters that have special significance in HTML such as: